‘Serial’ podcast subject Adnan Syed granted new trial

 Syed has maintained his innocence throughout the years.
 He filed an appeal in 2012 but was denied.

-A lower court judge vacated Syed's conviction in 2016, citing his attorney's failure to cross-examine key witness Asia McClain Chapman, who claimed she saw Syed at the time when prosecutors said Lee was killed.
+A lower court judge vacated Syed's conviction in 2016, citing his attorney's failure to ask key witness Asia McClain Chapman about her claim she saw Syed at the time when prosecutors said Lee was killed.
 Prosecutors appealed to the Maryland Court of Special Appeals, the state's intermediate appeals court.

-Chapman said she was in the library next to their high school when he saw Syed at the time Lee was said to have been murdered.
+Chapman said she was in the library next to their high school when she saw Syed at the time Lee was said to have been murdered.
 However, Syed’s original defense attorney never contacted Chapman about her claims during the murder trial.

 Chapman’s claims came to light when Koenig interviewed her for the podcast.